Banana & Milk Chocolate Muffins

 Keep in an airtight container for up to 2 days.
 After this time, they will begin to dry out, though I imagine these won't last long anyway!

-*If you don't have a muffin tin, you can use an 8x8 inch square pan, or a 9x9 inch round pan.
-The baking time will vary from about 30-35 minutes at 170°C (instead of 190°C) if you choose to bake it this way!
+*If you don't have a muffin tin, you may use an 8x8 inch square pan, or a 9x9 inch round pan.
+The baking time will vary from about 30-35 minutes at 170°C if you choose to bake it this way!
 Just check with a skewer inserted in the centre of the cake - it should come out clean!